BorrowSanitizer/docs/src/dev/retags.md

 #### 5. Interior Mutable Fields (`ptr`)
 A pointer to a global constant array of pairs of `i64` values.
 Each pair consists of the offset and size of an interior mutable field within the pointee type.

 Each borrow tag may provide different access capabilities depending on the range within the layout of the type that is being accessed.
 This is relevant for types that contain `UnsafeCell`, which provides interior mutability.
-For example, if we have a reference `x: &(u32, UnsafeCell<u32>)` then writing through `x.0` is undefined behavior, but we want to allow writing through `x.1`.To handle this, each retag needs to have access to the offsets and sizes of the fields of the pointee type that are covered by `UnsafeCell`.
-We will store this information as a constant array of pair of integers.
+For example, if we have a reference `x: &(u32, UnsafeCell<u32>)` then writing through `x.0` is undefined behavior, but we want to allow writing through `x.1`.
+To handle this, each retag needs to have access to the offsets and sizes of the fields of the pointee type that are covered by `UnsafeCell`.
+We will store this information as a constant array of pairs of integers.
 We do not need to emit any additional branching to handle interior mutable enums, since if one variant contains an `UnsafeCell`, then the entire enum is considered interior mutable (see [`UnsafeCellVisitor`](https://github.com/rust-lang/miri/blob/751fca02946d501c3ffcdd8e63793546a8d85b31/src/helpers.rs#L602)).
 We also will provide a new unstable flag `-Zcodegen-retag-no-precise-interior-mut` to enable this behavior by default for all aggregate types, matching Miri's `-Zmiri-tree-borrows-no-precise-interior-mut` flag.

 ### Expanding Retags